Your Basket

 Named in memory of Martyn Hett, one of the 22 people who tragically lost their lives in the 2017 Manchester Arena attack at the Ariana Grande concert.
 This legislation is the result of tireless campaigning by his mother, Figen Murray.
 Following the loss of her son, she has worked relentlessly to drive meaningful change – supported by a personal commitment from the Prime Minister to ensure this legislation was passed swiftly.
 Martyn’s Law represents a national commitment to enhancing public safety and helping to prevent such tragedies from occurring again.

 Martyn’s Law introduces a new legal duty for organisations to assess terrorism risks, strengthen preparedness and implement effective measures to protect people during terror attacks.
-It responds directly to the findings of the Government inquiry into the Manchester Arena attack and raises the legal bar for public-safety negligence.

 Whether your premises welcome hundreds or thousands of people, Martyn’s Law makes it clear: preparation saves lives.